Most people don’t consider baby teeth when talking about the possibility of cavities.

-Keeping a more natural diet can help slow the development decay on the teeth and gums
+Keeping a more natural diet can help slow the development decay in the teeth and gums

 Without proper cleaning and brushing, bacteria can quickly develop on the teeth and gums leading to decay or infection.

-If this happens, be sure to take your kid to a good dentist, like a Dentist in Rancho Santa Margarita to get it checked out.
+If this happens, be sure to take your kid to a good dentist, to get it checked out.

 Going To Bed With A Bottle